thanhit95/basic_ml_learning/README.md

 ## MY NOTES
 Store my notes which are taken while reading.

-Notes are stored in Issues tab (because I can use label for managing notes).
+Notes are stored in Issues tab (because I use label for managing notes).